 Beijing Bus / Subway Search

-Forbidden City - After touring the attractions around Tiananmen Square, tourists often choose to visit the Forbidden City, which is just to the north of the Tiananmen Tower.
+Forbidden City - After touring the attractions around this square, tourists often choose to visit the Forbidden City, which is just to the north of the Tiananmen Tower.